 How Does an EV Onboard Charger Work?

-There are two main types of charging methods that the OBC can use:
+There are two main types of charging strategy/methods that the OBC can use:

 - Constant Current (CC): This method is efficient and fast, but there’s a risk of overcharging the EV battery, which could reduce its lifespan.